tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 ## Installation

-To install the project directly from source, firstly make sure the dependencies are installed by running
+To install the project directly from source, first make sure the dependencies are installed by running

 ```